 South Dakota Transgender Woman Awarded Landmark Settlement in Employment Discrimination Case

-September 18, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+September 18, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 This week a transgender woman in South Dakota was awarded $50,000 in a landmark settlement backed by the U.S. Equal Employment Opportunity Commission and Lambda Legal.